Listen to this article here

 What’s next in the effort to restore Dreamland

-The footprint of Dreamland Theater sits beneath the concrete of I-244 in the middle of historic Greenwood.
+The footprint of Dreamland Theatre sits beneath the concrete of I-244 in the middle of historic Greenwood.
 Webster is working to create space to celebrate the work of Black artists on the Silver screen.
 One day, he hopes to rebuild the physical structure of Dreamland near where the original theater once stood.

 “I want to bring Black and brown voices and bodies to the screen through any genre and just make it a part of peoples’ night,” said Webster.